thagui/kube-inspec/README.md

 ## What are we trying to solve with that

 - Having hosts being managed by a FreeIPA server (https://www.freeipa.org/)
-- Wanting so audit them with Inspec (https://www.inspec.io/)
+- Wanting to audit them with Inspec (https://www.inspec.io/)
-- Seding the result to an ElasticSearch (https://www.elastic.co/)
+- Sending the results to an ElasticSearch (https://www.elastic.co/)

 ## How do we do this